Catherine M. Wallace

 Acorns Preschool Program

 Tracy received her BA in social science from the University of California, Irvine and finished up her masters in the Child Development department at California State University, Long Beach.
 She has completed her Waldorf teacher training through the Waldorf Institute of Southern California (WISC) and the Forest Kindergarten Teacher Training through the Academy of Forest Kindergarten Teachers.
 Through her continuing education and in the readings of several educational theorists such as Alfie Kohn, Bev Bos, Rudolph Steiner, and Thomas Gordon; Tracy has developed a philosophy for her teaching and her school that is not commonly found.
 She is married and has three sons.
 She moved to Los Olivos in July 2011 and soon after fell in love with the valley.
 She started Acorn Cottage/Village after her second child was born.
-When not at Village, she can be found playing baseball in her front yard, hiking the trails in the valley, roaming the river, reading in her hammock, or gardening.
+When not at Village, she can be found swimming, watching her boys play baseball, hiking the trails in the valley, roaming the river, reading in her hammock, or gardening.

 Anna Cole